laradock/laradock/README.md

 By default `docker-compose.yml` is configured to use the latest stable version of the image (latest stable realease `tag`).

-To use the latest build you can edit the `docker-compose.yml` file and replace the version at the end of the images name by `:latest`
+To use the latest build you can edit the `docker-compose.yml` file and replace the version number at the end of every image name with `:latest`
 <br>
 Example: change `image: laradock/mysql:0.1.0` to `image: laradock/mysql:latest`